Persistent OAuth Flaw: How Tycoon 2FA Hijacks Cloud Access

 Quick FAQ — OAuth Security and Tycoon 2FA Persistent OAuth Flaws

-Multi-Factor Authentication (MFA) protects credentials, but not consent decisions.
+Behavioral bypass of MFAMulti-Factor Authentication (MFA) protects credentials, but not consent decisions.
 When a user authorizes a malicious OAuth app, that action is treated as legitimate.
-Tycoon 2FA exploits this vector to create a persistent OAuth flaw without breaking MFA.
+Tycoon 2FA exploits this vector to create persistent access without “breaking” MFA.

 OAuth authorization operates separately from the MFA session — it relies entirely on user consent.
 In other words, a single click on “Allow” can generate a valid token, even within a 2FA-protected environment.